vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![loki](imgs/loki.png)

 Note:
 Another powerfool tool we use in CI is persistent logging.
 Most test clusters we create are sending logs to central Loki system during their lifetime.
 Unlike must-gather this helps us with collecting logs from containers which were terminated.
-Also, LogQL is quite flexible when looking for specific log lines across several containers.
+Also, LogQL is quite flexible when looking for specific log lines across several containers or even prowjobs.

 ---
 <!-- .slide: class="image-only" -->